 “I was 19 when my grandmother’s youngest brother turned 75.
 Uncle Jim, dressed in coat tails and a top hat, greeted his many guests with a tap dance and his famous smile.
 In his speech, he talked about his military career, his stint living in Europe, his kids and grandchildren, and his most formative experiences.
-He had traveled to 82 countries all around the world, and I decided that, apart from having his blue eyes, I would also travel to 75 nations by the time I reached three-quarters of a century.
+He had 82 countries all around the world, and I decided that, apart from having his blue eyes, I would also 75 nations by the time I reached three-quarters of a century.

 After studying abroad, I hit a stalemate.
 Still at ten countries, having chosen domestic travel, I decided to move abroad after graduating.
 I found a job as a North American Language Assistant in Spain, working 12 hours a week at a rural high school outside Seville.

 I reached my goal on March 31st, 2010, on my best friend’s birthday, interestingly.
-She and I traveled to Europe together for the first time, and we’ve challenged each other to this seemingly monumental task.
+She and I together for the first time, and we’ve challenged each other to this seemingly monumental task.
 I sighed with relief as I entered Prague’s central bus station at dawn, feeling like I’d run a marathon.
 I did it.

 My memories seem to take over as my possessions as I continue to move around the Earth.”